 Who doesn’t love a fun e-card signed by their teammates?
 Get the team together to sign an anniversary e-card.
 This is a great way to get employees together to recognize an employee’s achievements and build a positive team spirit.
 On the day of the work anniversary, the employee will be pleasantly surprised to see a heartwarming e-card in their email inbox from their teammates.
 Cloud-based employee recognition and engagement platforms, such as Achievers, makes it easy for employees to participate in and receive work anniversary and birthday e-cards.

-You can establish the roots of positivity in your organization today, and it doesn't require a massive investment of time and money.
-Check out our ebook on employee recognition, and start optimizing your workers' productivity.
+You can establish the roots of positivity in your organization today, and it doesn’t require a massive investment of time and money.

 Do you have any thoughts on this article?
 Share your comments below.